 The Test and Trace Support Payment scheme is available in England.
-If you have to self-isolate but cannot work from home and you meet the criteria, you could get a single payment of £500.
+If you have to self-isolate but cannot work from home and you meet the criteria, you could get a single payment of £500 on top of any benefits and Statutory Sick Pay that you receive.
 Local authorities will be responsible for the payments.

 If you need to self-isolate because you or someone you live with has coronavirus or coronavirus symptoms, you should be able to take sick leave and keep your job.
 But tell your employer as soon as possible.